robinsamuelkutty/Bello/README.md

 # Bello

 Bello is a **real-time messaging and video conferencing platform** that combines seamless messaging, high-quality video conferencing, and productivity-enhancing tools.
-It includes AI-powered features such as **real-time translation, message summarization, speech-to-text, text-to-speech, and AI-generated images**.
+It includes AI-powered features such as **MultiLanguage translation, message summarization,  text-to-speech, and AI-Personal Assistant And BlockChain Message Backup and Restore**.

 ##  Features